-I have read and fully understand the preceding description and conditions of the Psychological Services and Training Center's services.
-I agree to allow observation and recording of sessions, and I agree to permit my clinician to discuss the nature of my problems, the type of treatment that I am receiving and the progress that I am making for purposes of training and supervision.
-I understand that filling out measures of my treatment progress is considered a routine and required part of services and that I will receive email or text notices about these measures.
-The limits of confidentiality have been explained to me.
-I also understand that I can withdraw from therapy at any time without penalty.
+I have read and fully understand the preceding description and conditions of the Psychological Services and Training Center's treatment program.
+I agree to allow observation and audio or videotaping and to permit my clinician to discuss my treatment for purposes of training and supervision.
+I understand that filling out measures of my child's or family's treatment progress is considered a routine and required part of services and that I and/or my child will receive email or text notices about these measures.
+The limits of confidentiality have been explained to me and I also understand that I may withdraw from therapy at any time without penalty.